 - Click Create

 This way is much easier and more elegant than the way I used last year.
 If you need more info on this topic, you can also find it in MS tech community.
-Hope this blog post support you to answer the question how you can manage local groups with the help of Intune.
+Hope this blog post helps you answer the question how you can manage local groups with the help of Intune.

 Stay healthy, Cheers